Out-of-body experience: AWARE Study II

-As of May 2016, a posting at the UK Clinical Trials Gateway website describes plans for AWARE II, a two-year multicenter observational study of 900-1500 patients experiencing cardiac arrest, with subjects being recruited starting on 1 August 2014 and that the scheduled end date was 31 May 2017.
+As of May 2016, a posting at the UK Clinical Trials Gateway website describes plans for AWARE II, a two-year multicenter observational study of 900–1,500 patients experiencing cardiac arrest, with subjects being recruited starting on 1 August 2014 and that the scheduled end date was 31 May 2017.
 The study was extended, continuing until 2020.
+Results have been published in 2023.

 Smith & Messier

-In 2014, a functional imaging study reported the case of a woman who could experience out of body experience at will.
-She reported developing the ability as a child and associated it with difficulties in falling sleep.
+In 2014, a functional imaging study reported the case of a woman who could experience OBEs at will.
+She reported developing the ability as a child and associated it with difficulty falling sleep.
 Her OBEs continued into adulthood but became less frequent.
 She was able to see herself rotating in the air above her body, lying flat, and rolling in the horizontal plane.
-She reported sometimes watching herself move from above but remained aware of her unmoving "real" body.
+She reported sometimes watching herself move from above, but remained aware of her unmoving "real" body.
 The participant reported no particular emotions linked to the experience. "[T]he brain functional changes associated with the reported extra-corporeal experience (ECE) were different than those observed in motor imagery.
 Activations were mainly left-sided and involved the left supplementary motor area and supramarginal and posterior superior temporal gyri, the last two overlapping with the temporal parietal junction that has been associated with out-of-body experiences.
 The cerebellum also showed activation that is consistent with the participant's report of the impression of movement during the ECE.
 There was also left middle and superior orbital frontal gyri activity, regions often associated with action monitoring."

 OBE training and research facilities

-The Monroe Institute's Nancy Penn Center is a facility specializing in or out-of-body experience induction.
+The Monroe Institute's Nancy Penn Center is a facility specializing in out-of-body experience induction.
 The Center for Higher Studies of the Consciousness in Brazil is another large OBE training facility.
 Olaf Blanke's Laboratory of Cognitive Neuroscience has become a well-known laboratory for OBE research.